STEM Education Major (BS)

 To earn a Minnesotan teaching license, students will need to take just three additional education courses and complete a student teaching seminar and a semester of student teaching.
 And in addition to the hard skills and knowledge base this program offers, you'll be part of a strong network of fellow Hamline School of Education and Leadership students, alumni, and faculty.

-At Hamline, students participate in research with faculty as early as their first year, something usually reserved for graduate students at other institutions.
+At Hamline, STEM education majors participate in research with faculty as early as their first year, something usually reserved for graduate students at other institutions.
 You'll design and conduct your own research project based on your individual interests and goals.

 The list of possible research projects is as varied as our students.
 For example, picture yourself: